 Heading southbound towards Utah

 Left Nanaimo @ about 2 saying farewell to Evan on the dock.
 The wind was howling!
-BUT our timing bad in that the tide was coming north & we're heading south.
+BUT our timing bad in that the tide was coming north and we're heading south.
 It took an hour to get out of the bay!
-We finally motored with the one sail we have up & broke free of the city life.
+We finally motored with the one sail we have up and broke free of the city life.

 Tis' sad to leave our friends there.
-We had a nice time at coffee & hugged our buddies, Leslie & her dog Angel, Byron [SV Go IV It], Gary [SV DarMi], & Evan.
-We tried to get goin' early, but I asked Evan to take us up to Costco to get the good candy bars [Crunchy & Coffee Crisp] before leaving Canada for good.
+We had a nice time at coffee and hugged our buddies, Leslie and her dog Angel, Byron [SV Go IV It], Gary [SV DarMi], and Evan.
+We tried to get goin' early, but I asked Evan to take us up to Costco to get the good candy bars [Crunchy and Coffee Crisp] before leaving Canada for good.

-We hope to get to Sidney near Victoria to look for a head sail [used gently we hope]. & we'll probably check into Roche harbor.
+We hope to get to Sidney near Victoria to look for a head sail [used gently we hope]. and we'll probably check into Roche harbor.
 Tonight we're beat from just a 4 hour sail.
-Once we broke out of Nanaimo's bay & came around into the Georgia Straights, we had up to 20 knots of wind & were sailing down wind.
-There were some BIG following seas & it was quite scary as it rocked the boat this way and that.
+Once we broke out of Nanaimo's bay and came around into the Georgia Straights, we had up to 20 knots of wind and were sailing down wind.
+There were some BIG following seas and it was quite scary as it rocked the boat this way and that.
 I was just shaking.
-BUT I suppose we'll learn that our MOM will & DOES take good care of us.
+BUT I suppose we'll learn that our MOM will and DOES take good care of us.
 Once we have the right amount of sails she'll behave much better in those conditions.
 In fact, you'd not have the main up [our only sail] you'd have the foresail [the one in front].
-Then the boat is pulled along instead of thrown hither & yawn.
+Then the boat is pulled along instead of thrown hither and yawn.

 OK, Irish Bay on Samuel Is.
-We run over a crab pot anchoring & wrap the floating line on the prop one million times.
+We run over a crab pot anchoring and wrap the floating line on the prop one million times.
 Now we're close to the Juan de Fuca straights so the water is SO cold!
-What a rotten deal - trying to get in AGAIN & unwrap this crap!
-This time I had to take a knife down & cut it all off it was so wound on.
+What a rotten deal!
+Trying to get in AGAIN and unwrap this crap!
+This time I had to take a knife down and cut it all off it was so wound on.

 America again.
-Got a possible sail for the front furler in Sidney, came over to Roche Harbor, checked in w/ Customs.
+Got a possible sail for the front furler in Sidney, came over to Roche Harbor, checked in with Customs.
 Very nice.
 Saw our friend Chris from Orcas Island racing in a sail boat.
 Guess we're back in the 'hood.
 So we pull the boat out and put her on the hard day after tomorrow.
-We'll fart around today & head to Fishermans Bay tonight w/ high tide.
-Tomorrow we need to start shuffeling our stuff off the boat into the truck & some stuff from the truck into the boat.
-We also hope to fit this new/ old used sail to see how much work we have to do on it.
-It's filthy for sure Patched & tore.
-SO Maybe we can salvage it - I hope so.
+We'll fart around today and head to Fishermans Bay tonight with high tide.
+Tomorrow we need to start shuffeling our stuff off the boat into the truck and some stuff from the truck into the boat.
+We also hope to fit this newish old used sail to see how much work we have to do on it.
+It's filthy for sure Patched and tore.
+SO Maybe we can salvage it.
+I hope so.